elrashedy1992/APKnife/README.md

 🔹 **Version:** 2.0
 🔹 **Author:** Mr_Nightmare
-🔹 **Description:** A powerful tool for APK analysis, modification, and security scanning without using apktool.
+🔹 **Description:** A powerful tool for APK analysis, modification, and security scanning

 ---